abelperezok/aws-serverless-netcore/lesson-02/README.md

 Every Lambda function needs a IAM Role (mechanism to get temporary credentials to access resources on our behalf) defining what level of permissions our function will have.

-At the very minimum, a Lambda function needs to write to CloudWatch logs, for this kind of scenarios AWS have prepared a ready-made policy (AWSLambdaExecute).
+At the very minimum, a Lambda function will write to CloudWatch logs, for this kind of scenarios AWS have prepared a ready-made policy (AWSLambdaExecute).
 To create a role, first we need to stablish the trust relationship policy document and then attach the policy document specifying the permissions that whoever is assuming that role will get.

 This is the trust relationship policy document that grants Lambda service the AssumeRole action on our role.